delgadolm/jobsitychallenge-zeroBank/README.md

 5. Use `npm install multiple-cucumber-html-reporter` to install the reporter
 6. Save the dependencies for the reports `npm install multiple-cucumber-html-reporter --save` and `npm install multiple-cucumber-html-reporter --save-dev`
 7. Run `ng e2e` and it will run all the test available on the framework.
-8. Check the reports by going to
+8. The reports will be available soon.